How can I monitor for commonly misused words?

 How do I keep tabs on commonly misused words?

 All of the examples above are spelled correctly and won't be flagged as misspellings.
 So how are you supposed to find and review them?
 That's where policy comes in!

 Create a Content Match Policy

-This is essentially the same process outlined in our How do I find unwanted words on my site? article, so I recommend following the steps there if you're not familiar.
-You will just want to add one match for each of the words above so they can be flagged for review.
+This is essentially the same process as outlined in our How do I find unwanted words on my site? article, so I recommend following the steps there if you're not familiar.
+You will just want to add one match for each of the words above so that they can be flagged for review.

 Review Your Results

 Once you've created your policy, it's time to review the results.
 Your goal should be to review all initial results for accuracy, fixing those that need fixing, and approving (or ignoring) those that don't.

 Reviewing your list of initial results should, ideally, result in zero policy matches for your new "Commonly Misused Words" policy.
 This assumes you have either fixed every inaccuracy or approved every false positive (i.e. clicked the "ignore" button).
 Using this approach, you will know it's time for additional review whenever the number of policy matches is greater than zero.